Otto Orlandi: 2016–present

 Orlandi followed the success of "Bells At Midnight" with his next release "Sail Away".
-Released in January 2016 by Spanish label Blanco Y Negro Music, the track featured vocals written by American songwriter Curtis Richa and performed by Dutch singer-songwriter Allan Eshuijs (under his S-House alias).
-"Sail Away" was premiered by Nicky Romero on his Protocol radio show and reached #9 on the Beatport Progressive house Top 100 chart.
+Released in January 2016 by Spanish label Blanco y Negro Music, the track featured vocals written by American songwriter Curtis Richa and performed by Dutch singer-songwriter Allan Eshuijs (under his S-House alias).
+"Sail Away" was premiered by Nicky Romero on his Protocol radio show and reached No. 9 on the Beatport Progressive house Top 100 chart.
 Following this release, he signed a publishing deal with MusicAllStars Publishing (a sister company of Spinnin' Records).

 In September 2016, Orlandi's collaboration with Fergie DJ titled "Hurts So Good" was released by Gareth Emery's record label Garuda, a sub-label of Dutch label Armada Music.
 The track was premiered by Don Diablo on his Hexagon radio show.
 The "Radio Edit" reached 13 on the Nexus Radio Dance Chart and the "Extended Mix" entered the Beatport Electro house Top 100 chart.

 Orlandi began 2017 with his second release on the Garuda record label, "The Primitives", a collaboration with Taao Kross.
 The track received DJ support from David Guetta and Dannic.

 Otto Orlandi's best-selling release to date came in February 2017 with the release of "Don't Miss You", through his own O Music Records label.
 "Don't Miss You" was a collaboration with Swedish duo ManyFew, with vocals from Melanie Fontana.
 This was the second time Melanie Fontana had appeared on an Otto Orlandi track.
-The track entered the iTunes Italy Top 10 and peaked at #7 whilst spending a total of 55 days on the top 100.
+The track entered the iTunes Italy Top 10 and peaked at No. 7 while spending a total of 55 days on the top 100.
 The track went on to record over 2 million plays on Spotify.

 In June 2017, Orlandi released "Volcano", featuring ADN.
 This was his second collaboration with songwriter Curtis Richa.
 This was followed in July by "Seven Days", his third collaboration with singer and songwriter Melanie Fontana.